-Delta Upsilon Fraternity shut down at GV
+Delta Upsilon fraternity shut down at GVSU

 Following drug, alcohol violations, university chapter closed

 GVL/Kevin Sielaff - The Cook Carillon Tower and Grand Valley's central campus intersection is pictured on Sunday, Jan.
 15, 2017.